Your child has ADHD, the dreaded news no parent wants to hear.

 A new study evaluated 742,939 children and demonstrated that those children with ADHD had a dramatic increased prevalence of constipation almost threefold higher than those without ADHD.
 Fecal incontinence was sixfold higher in the ADHD group, and visits to the doctor because of bowel issues was also dramatically increased in kids with ADHD.
 Importantly, these findings did not differ depending on whether or not the children with ADHD were on medication.

 How do your health the gut?
 Consume anti-inflammatory foods introduce natural probiotics to your diet if you already haven’t.
-Consume plenty of wild caught fish (I get mine from here) or if you want a cheaper and easy to consume version (like for those busy days) I love Wild Planet canned salmon.
-Also, plant-based oils such as flaxseed, and avocado.
+Consume plenty of wild-caught fish (I get mine from here) or if you want a cheaper and easy to consume version (like for those busy days) I love Wild Planet canned salmon.
+Also, plant-based oils such as flaxseed, and avocado (I love this one).

 Conventional brain-altering medications have proven to be a failure in treating ADD/ADHD because they do not address the root cause.
 Consider following the steps above hand in hand with a functional medicine physician or if your any conventional doctor who is is willing to work with you to find and reverse ADHD not merely masking the symptoms.

 How about You?